Emily VanCamp: 2003–2010: Breakthrough and television work

 VanCamp's breakthrough came at age 15 when she was cast as Sam Dolan, a series regular role, in the WB mid-season show Glory Days (known in Europe as Demontown), the third TV series from Dawson's Creek creator Kevin Williamson.
 The horror mystery received mildly positive reviews, but was a ratings disappointment and was cancelled after nine episodes.
 VanCamp's performance as the lead character's younger sister caught the eye of former Dawson's Creek writer Greg Berlanti.
 Her performance reminded him of Katie Holmes, and he "desperately wanted to work with her".
 He cast her in his forthcoming first show, Everwood, also for the WB.
 VanCamp played Amy, Dr. Abbott's daughter, who immediately forms a friendship with Dr. Brown's son Ephram, played by Gregory Smith.
 A significant portion of the show was devoted to the relationships between the two families, and in particular to Amy and Ephram.
 She gained a certain amount of recognition for the role, in which her character was confronted with drugs, depression, and an alienation from her family, receiving four Teen Choice Awards nominations and one Young Artist Awards nomination during the course of the show's run.

-While on breaks from Everwood, VanCamp starred in a few film projects, including the thrillers No Good Deed and A Different Loyalty, as well as Rings, a horror short film that bridges the events between The Ring and The Ring Two, and ties directly into her appearance in the opening scene of the latter film.
+While on breaks from Everwood, VanCamp starred in a few film projects, including the thrillers No Good Deed and A Different Loyalty, as well as Rings, a horror short film that bridges the events between The Ring and The Ring Two, and ties directly into her appearance in the opening scene of the second film.